pwin/owlready2/README.rst

 * Automatically create defined classes via class properties
 * Support anonymous individuals, e.g. Thing(0)
 * Optimize search() when only the number of returned elements is used
+* Optimize FTS search() when using also non-FTS statements
 * Bugfixes:
   - Fix functional class properties with inheritance
   - Fix dupplicated instance list restrictions when calling close_world(ontology)